GadgetAngel/MAX31865-SKR-V1-3-GUIDE/README.md

 ---

-# The information contained in [1, 4-14] are for the Adafruit MAX31865 board (PT100/PT100 sensors)
+# The information contained in [1, 4-14] are for the Adafruit MAX31865 board (PT100/PT100 sensors) with the SKR V1.3 MCU board

 ---